adap/flower/doc/source/how-to-upgrade-to-flower-1.13.rst

 .. tip::

-    For more advanced information regarding Flower simulation please read the
+    For a comprehensive guide on how to setup and run Flower simulations please read the
     |flower_how_to_run_simulations_link|_ guide.

 .. code-block:: python